DavideRossi1/AdvancedHPC-Project/Distributed_MatMul/README.md

 ## Matrix-Matrix Multiplication using MPI

-Matrix-matrix multiplication is a fundamental operation in linear algebra and a good exercise to implement in a distributed environment, and consists in computing $C=A\times B$, where A is a $m\times n$ matrix, B is a $n\times l$ matrix and the output $C$ is a $m\times l$ matrix.
+Matrix-matrix multiplication is a fundamental operation in linear algebra and a good exercise to implement in a distributed environment.
+It consists in computing $C=A\times B$, where A is a $m\times n$ matrix, B is a $n\times l$ matrix and the output $C$ is a $m\times l$ matrix.
 The implementation of a distributed matrix-matrix multiplication lies on two main concepts:
 - matrices are saved by rows in contiguous memory;
 - each of the three matrices is distributed among the processes.

-For this assignment, we will consider the matrices to be distributed by rows among the processes, hence each process will have a submatrix, which we will call `myA`, `myB` and `myC`, with a fixed number of rows of each matrix (equal to the number of rows of the entire matrix divided by the number of processes).
+For this assignment, we will consider the matrices to be distributed *by rows* among the processes, hence each process will have a submatrix, which we will call `myA`, `myB` and `myC`, with a fixed number of rows of each matrix (equal to the number of rows of the entire matrix divided by the number of processes).
 Since in general the number of rows of the matrices is not divisible by the number of processes, some processes will actually have one more row than the others:

 ![worksharing](imgs/workshare.png)